 - 1. Since August 2016, any organisation which provides NHS and/or publicly-funded adult social care services are required to follow the Accessible Information Standard (AIS).
 The standard aims to make sure that people who have a disability, impairment or sensory loss get information that they can access and understand and that they get any communication support they need from health and care services. - 2.
 At the Healthwatch Manchester board meeting in March 2018, an action plan was agreed which authorised the AIS pharmacy reviews. - 3.
-Work commenced on this piece of work in May 2022 and was conducted by Healthwatch Manchester staff and volunteers.
-In total 6 pharmacies were visited and a review was completed after each individual visit. - 4.
-Across all services visited, we observed little signposting information to NHS/community services.
+Work commenced on this piece of work in October 2022 and was conducted by Healthwatch Manchester staff and volunteers.
+In total 4 pharmacies were visited in the M15 area and a review was completed after each individual visit. - 4.
+Across all services visited, we observed little signposting information to relevant services.
 Results ranged from no signposting at all, to just the most basic public health information being in place.
 Where signposting was available, it wasn't able to be verified for its accuracy at the time of visit. - 5.
-All pharmacies expressed a willingness to comply with the NHS AIS but cited a lack of resources, and therefore an inability to make reasonable adjustments, as the reason that they were unable to.
+No pharmacies were aware of the AIS and their need for compliance.
+On being presented with information regarding the AIS by Healthwatch Manchester all pharmacies accepted their need for compliance. - 6.
+All pharmacies, whilst accepting compliance with the NHS AIS, showed a low level of compliance.
+Lack of resources was their overall reason for their inability to make reasonable adjustment. - 7.
+The recommendations in this report will be used to achieve compliance with the AIS by local pharmacy in the M15 area.